cosmetic teeth filling in coimbatore

 PROCEDURE OF FRENECTOMY

-A frenectomy is surgery to remove a frenum.
+A frenectomy is a surgery to remove a frenum.
 It’s designed to reverse any of the undesirable effects of a frenum that does not develop properly.
 This usually means reducing a frenum that is very long or too tight.

 Benefits Of Receiving A Frenectomy